Custom filters — Explanation of the message filter fields

 Delete it

-and then continue
+• Execute and continue

 Using message filters with DreamHost spam filters

 You can still use the message filters even if the domain is set up with MailChannels spam filters.
-Mail is filtered through the spam machines first, then gets routed to the regular incoming mail machines where your filters are then applied.
+Mail is filtered through the spam machines first, then routed to the regular incoming mail machines where your filters are applied.

 See also